verrazzano/docs/content/en/docs/observability/logging/configure-opensearch/opensearch.md

 For OpenSearch Dashboard, you can provide the plug-ins by defining the field [spec.components.opensearch-dashboards.plugins](/docs/reference/vpo-verrazzano-v1beta1/#install.verrazzano.io/v1beta1.v1beta1.OpenSearchDashboardsComponent) in the Verrazzano custom resource.

 #### Pre-built plug-ins for OpenSearch Dashboards
-Here is a pre-built plug-in that is bundled with the OpenSearch Dashboard image: `indexManagementDashboards`
+Here are pre-built plug-ins that are bundled with the OpenSearch Dashboard image:
+- `alertingDashboards`
+- `indexManagementDashboards`
+- `notificationsDashboards`

 Here is a Verrazzano custom resource example to install plug-ins for the OpenSearch Dashboards:
 {{< clipboard >}}